Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 3. Sloan's Lake and the Mysterious Odor

-One of my most interesting jobs was for a family living near Sloan’s Lake Park on W 17th Avenue.
-They called about a mysterious, musty smell coming from their fireplace.
-When I inspected it, I found the problem—a forgotten woodpile that had gotten wet and moldy in the firebox.
+One of my more interesting jobs was for a family living near Sloan's Lake Park on W 17th Avenue.
+They called about a musty smell coming from their fireplace.
+When I inspected it, I found the problem, a forgotten woodpile that had gotten wet and moldy sitting right in the firebox.

-Once I cleaned everything and deodorized the space, I recommended a moisture-resistant chimney mat and proper wood storage for their next fire season.
-As I left, the kids ran out to play by the lake while their parents admired their “fresh-smelling” fireplace.
+Once I cleaned everything out and deodorized the space, I pointed them toward a moisture-resistant chimney mat and showed them how to store their wood for next season so it stays dry.
+As I left, the kids ran out to play by the lake while their parents stood there enjoying their "fresh-smelling" fireplace.

 4. The Vintage Chimney in Crown Hill

-Some homes near Crown Hill Park have chimneys that are over 60 years old, and Mr. Thompson’s house was no exception.
-When I arrived, the chimney leaked water into his living room, staining the walls.
+Some homes near Crown Hill Park have chimneys that are over 60 years old, and Mr. Thompson's house was no exception.
+When I arrived, the chimney was leaking water into his living room and staining the walls.
 The mortar between the bricks had cracked, and the flashing around the chimney was worn out.

 5. The Hidden Fireplace on Benton Street